-But these characters don’t play the same.
-While someone like Breach can literally concuss an entire bombsite with one button, Sova and Skye are better for team play or to meticulously pick apart corners during a push.
+While someone like Breach can concuss an entire bombsite with one button, Sova and Skye are better suited for team play or for meticulously picking apart corners during a push.
 Additionally, the newest additions to the category – Fade and Gekko – are also very versatile and well-suited for most tasks in Valorant.

 Best Initiator Agents in Valorant